otto-de/api-guidelines/decisions/documentation.md

 *Getting started/Quick start guide*

-* Basic information is available at one place, such as info about HTTP verbs, API operations, request/response headers, versioning, pagination, or errors.
+* Basic information is available at one place, such as info about HTTP methods, API operations, request/response headers, versioning, pagination, or errors.
 * Short and simple guide that provides an overview of the most likely tasks to perform with the API
 * Contact/support form